 Financial leverage is calculated as a ratio between net debt and total amount of capital.
 Net debt is calculated as cumulative borrowings net of cash and cash equivalents.
-Total amount of capital is calculated as own capital reflected in the balance sheet plus the amount of net debt.
+Total amount of capital is calculated as own capital reflected in the statement of financial position plus the amount of net debt.